JavaScript Scraping 18 min read

 3. Simplified Processing: AI agents and vector databases can process markdown much more easily than HTML, reducing the complexity and cost of your data ingestion pipeline.
 This aligns with the principles of LLM token optimization.

-For AI agents that often require bursty workloads and real-time data access, this is a game-changer.
-Your agents can “think” and request data continuously, 24/7, as long as a lane is open.
-There are zero hourly limits, ensuring your AI workflows are never bottlenecked by infrastructure.
-This enables true high-throughput RAG pipelines and scales effortlessly for any AI application demand.
+For AI agents that often require bursty workloads and real-time data access, this model is a practical fit.
+Agents can request data continuously, 24/7, as long as a lane is open.
+There are zero hourly limits, which reduces the chance that infrastructure becomes the bottleneck.
+This enables true high-throughput RAG pipelines and scales well for demanding AI applications.

 How to Scrape JavaScript Heavy Sites with SearchCans (Python Example)

-Integrating SearchCans Reader API into your Python application to scrape dynamic content is straightforward.
-We’ll use the official Python pattern to fetch and process web data.
+Integrating SearchCans Reader API into a Python application to scrape dynamic content is straightforward.
+The example below uses the official Python pattern to fetch and process web data.

 Setting Up Your Environment